corunet/command-a-meet/README.md

 ## Using the integration
 Now you can write `/meet tabs VS spaces` in any Mattermost channel and a public message will link to a Meet.

-mattermost-meet will create a 30' event on your main calendar, called "tabs VS spaces", with a Meet conference.
-Then it will publish a message in your channel with the Meet link.
+_Command a meet_ will create a 30' event on your main calendar, called "tabs VS spaces", with a Google Meet conference.
+Then it will publish a message in your channel with the Google Meet link.

 ## License
 The project is available as open source under the terms of the [Apache 2 License](LICENSE).

+Google Meet™ is a trademark of Google LLC.

+Mattermost™ is a trademark of Mattermost, inc.